-Recumbent bikes became quite popular 10 years ago.
+Recumbent exercise bikes became quite popular 10 years ago.
 These bikes, often ideal for seniors, have a standard seat much like those seen in a chair.
 The rider is reclined slightly back, alleviating all of the pressure that would be on the knees and ankles.
-The handlebars may or may not move with these models.
+The handlebars may or may not move with a recumbent exercise bike.

-Oftentimes, spinner models are viewed as upright bikes.
+Oftentimes, spinning bikes are viewed as upright bikes.
 This, however, is not accurate.
 You can tell a spinner bike apart from other models by the handlebars.
 The handlebars are often pushed forward allowing for the rider to bend over while riding.
 These bikes allow for the utmost in intensity and provide a variety of seating positions.

 While you may think that the recumbent model, due to it being reclined, may be easier, it is virtually the same as an upright model.
 In fact, a recumbent bike may be a little harder to crank than the upright model, but the reduction of stress on the joints is definitely welcomed by riders that are older.
 If you’re older, have knee problems or want an age-friendly bike, a recumbent is the optimal choice.

 All models will provide the same great benefits as mentioned before.
 Personally, I feel as if the upright model allows me to push myself to higher speeds, producing a better overall workout.

 Exercise Bikes Vs. Other Exercise Equipment

 If you have a treadmill or another cardio machine, you may be wondering what the big difference is between the two?
 Technically, the same cardiovascular benefits will be seen as long as the same level of intensity is achieved.
 However, let’s take a look at pure calories burned by each respective machine: